Lindsayfield

-Lindsayfield is a residential area in the new town of East Kilbride, South Lanarksire, Scotland where construction started from the 1990s onwards.
+Lindsayfield is a residential area in the new town of East Kilbride, South Lanarkshire, Scotland where construction started from the 1990s onwards.
 The south western area of the development, running alongside Shields Road, sits close to the border with East Renfrewshire.

 Overview

 Lindsayfield is situated next to the districts of Jackton and Greenhills on the southern flank of the town.
 The main road around the edge of Lindsayfield extends offering a drive to the villages of Auldhouse, Strathaven, Chapelton and Leaburn.
 The main road through the area historically ended at a dead end, but in 2023, was extended through to Jackton, to allow for a large new part of the town to be built in the Jackton Community Growth Area.
 The new residential area will, like Lindsayfield, use the Jackton Road as the boundary, but will also use the Hayhill Road.

 Lindsayfield was constructed by a number of major housebuilders, including George Wimpey, Barratt, Lynch, Bellway, Stewart Milne, Cala Homes, Dawn Homes and Persimmon Homes.

 The area is accessed from either Greenhills Road or Eaglesham Road when in August 2023, Lindsayfield Road was connected to the newly built Newhouse Road, giving direct access from Lindsayfield down to the village of Jackton at Eaglesham Road.
 Lindsayfield commuters now have a direct route to the Southern Orbital Road and the M77 avoiding Greenhills and Gardenhall where traffic builds up at peak hours and can add up to 10 minutes on journey times.

 The new Hairmyres railway station at Redwood Drive is a five to seven minute drive by car and is serviced by the 399 bus service from Lindsayfield at peak times.